autoboat-vt/autoboat_docs/docs/examples/running_a_custom_simulation.md

     Make sure you clone this repository outside of the Docker development environment, because Docker gets a little fussy with building Docker images inside of a Docker Container, and I would rather not have to deal with that.
 If you are on Windows, this means that you should do the rest of the setup steps in WSL.

+You should only care about this installation process if you care about modifying and doing direct development on the gazebo simulation.
+Following these steps will allow you to modify and test a new simulation environment with modified parameters or code.

 Before we can build a custom simulation, first we need to clone the sailbot_simulation repository.

 Open up a terminal in the folder you would like to place the code to build a new simulation in.
 Next type the following commands: